Full question:

 Answer:

-The Section 5.2 of the Criminal Identification Act (20 ILCS 2630/5.2) of Illinois enables individuals who have never been convicted of a criminal offense or municipal ordinance violation to expunge qualifying arrests, supervision, and probation.
-However, if you have been convicted of a criminal offense or municipal ordinance violation, your records cannot be expunged, but they may still be eligible for sealing under the act.
-Section 5.2 states that:(A) He or she has never been convicted of a criminal offense; and
+According to Section 5.2 of the Criminal Identification Act (20 ILCS 2630/5.2), individuals who have never been convicted of a criminal offense can expunge qualifying arrests, supervision, and probation.
+Since you were acquitted, you may be eligible for expungement.

-The process of getting your records expunged may take only couple of months unless the state objects your petition.
-Once your records are expunged, you may get a response in the mail from the court, the arresting authority or the Illinois state police.
-However, if your petition is denied, you may petition the judge to reconsider.
-Alternatively, you may file a notice of appeal and take your case to the appellate court.
+The expungement process can take a few months unless there is an objection from the state.
+Once your records are expunged, you will receive a response by mail from the court or the Illinois State Police.
+If your petition is denied, you can ask the judge to reconsider or file a notice of appeal to take your case to the appellate court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.